Hesperian Health Guides

 Not every child goes to a school like mine.
 Anita is deaf like me but she was not able to learn to communicate.
 Here is Anita's story.

 Anita was born almost completely deaf, but her parents did not realize this until she was 4.
 When she was a baby, they only saw that she was healthy and energetic.
 Until her sister Lora was born, they didn't worry that Anita wasn't learning to talk.
-They thought she was just a little slow to develop.
+They thought she was just taking a little longer to do this than other children.

 "Are you sure she can hear?" a neighbor asked one day.
 "Oh yes," said Anita's mother, Eva.
 Eva called her name loudly and Anita turned her head.